Computable reducibility of equivalence relations and an effective jump operator: Ceers and the jump

-Our proof strategy will be to show that there exists a finitely supported permutation $\pi$ of $\N$ such that for any c.e.\ set $R$, we have $f(R)=\{\pi(n):n\in R\}$.
-This implies that $f$ meets every $E_A^+$ class, as desired.
+The heart of the proof will be to show that there is a finite support permutation $\pi$ of $\N$ such that for any c.e.\ set $R$, we have $f(R)=\{\pi(n):n\in R\}$.
+In particular, this implies that $f$ meets every $E_A^{\jump}$ class, as desired.
+We begin be seeing that the range of $f$ is almost covered by the images of singletons.